mschmitt/shocpp/README.md

 - *shocpp-listener* wraps *shocpp-backend* behind *websocketd*.
 - *shocpp-command* passes calls and payloads to *shocpp-backend*, to be sent as requests to the charger.
 - *shocpp-caller* is essentially similar to *shocpp-command*, but I use this in a webserver/cgi-bin scenario to invoke hard-coded "canned calls" with random IDs from Siri shortcuts.
+- *shocpp-summary* sums up all transactions (german language, sorry) from the discrete accounting records saved by *shocpp-backend*.

 ## Limitations